wilmix2/JAF/README.md

 m)   JAF   is  platform   Independent.

-Duration   of  Project  :  Jan  2014   to  Jan  2016.
+Duration   of  Project  :  Jan  2014   to  TillDate